wgroeneveld/brainbaking/content/post/healing-creative-scars.md

 ![full journals](/img/boekjes.jpg)

 There are a lot of techniques involved in efficient journaling I like to save for a future blog post to be linked here.
-But in practice, it all boils down to just starting to write.
+(Update: [it's here!](/post/journaling-in-practice/)) But in practice, it all boils down to just starting to write.
 Do what works for you.
 If you decide to buy a journal, consider scanning in pages after it's full.
 I archive everything in Evernote but that requires tagging manually and soaks op a lot of hours.
 GTD is a nice way to keep track of things to do - if you're the kind of person who likes TODOs.
 I also like pasting pictures, doodling and sketching and even scrap-booking.
 Whatever that works.

 Travel journals, details of book reviews, course summaries you've followed, loose notes, gardening schemes, ...
 It's all there waiting for you to discover.
 Have fun connecting the dots!